EdwinKimsal/Spellify/README.md

 # Spelling-Test
-This project is a website where you can enter a list of words to practice spelling.
+A website where you can enter a list of words to practice spelling.

 Website: https://edwinkimsal-spellingtest.netlify.app/